2021 Winter Cup

 The 2021 Winter Cup was an artistic gymnastics competition held at the Indiana Convention Center in Indianapolis.
-In past iterations it was only for Men's Artistic Gymnastics, however, this competition was the first time that Women's Artistic Gymnastics were included.
+In past iterations it was only for men's artistic gymnasts, however, this competition was the first time that women's artistic gymnasts were included.

 Competition schedule

 The competition featured Senior and Junior competitions for both women's and men's disciplines.
 The preliminary competition schedule was as follows: